antonfirsov/docs/2019/01-Jan/perfcollect-cpu-sidecar-container/perfcollect-cpu-sidecar-container.md

 docker run -it --pid=container:application --net=container:application -v /home/core/shared_volume/tmp:/tmp --cap-add ALL --privileged --name sidecar sidecar_tag bash
 ```

-1. (**Alternative**) if volume mount is not used in the previous two steps, we
+1. (**Alternative**) if volume mount is not used in the previous two steps, an
-   need to copy the `*.map` files to sidecar container so that `perfcollect` can
+   alternative is to copy the `*.map` files to sidecar container so that
-   access them.
-Find out the file names in the application container then copy
+   `perfcollect` can access them.
+Find out the file names in the application
-   those files to the sidecar container.
-The point is that `perfcollect` expects
+   container then copy those files to the sidecar container.
+The point is that
-   to find these map files under `/tmp`.
+   `perfcollect` expects to find these map files under `/tmp`.

    On the host, run the following commands